-Their pianos are designed in a way to cater to the needs of both beginners and advanced players.
+Their pianos are designed to cater to the needs of both beginners and advanced players.
 This Japanese brand has won hearts all over with its incredibly good-quality products and a genuine price tag.

 No matter what skill set you acquire as a pianist, Yamaha has a suitable keyboard to match your requirements.

-Amidst such a huge digital piano market, there are a lot of things that need to be considered before purchasing the best digital piano available in the market.
+Amidst such a huge digital piano market, many things need to be considered before purchasing the best digital piano available in the market.
 In case you’re a beginner, the confusion tends to rise.

-Therefore, it is always advisable to go for a well-renowned brand.
-Yamaha has carried its rich legacy with its every new product.
+Therefore, it’s always advisable to go for a well-renowned brand.
+Yamaha has carried its rich legacy with every new product.
 And Yamaha DGX-660 is no different.

-Yamaha DGX-660 is an ensemble digital piano, which is part of the Portable Grand line.
+Yamaha DGX-660 is a digital ensemble piano part of the Portable Grand line.
 Power-packed with excellent digital features and a great acoustic piano sound, DGX-660 is extremely popular among pianists.
 Let’s take a detailed look at its features:

 The DGX-660 includes a matching stand that features solid and sturdy construction.
 It is available in black and white color options.

 Keys that correspond to higher notes are lighter to press than keys that correspond to lower notes.
-Practicing on GHS keyboard is good, as the pianist develops the right technique and the required finger strength, that is needed to perform on an acoustic piano.
+Practicing on the G.H.S. keyboard is good, as the pianist develops the right technique and the required finger strength to perform on an acoustic piano.

-The keyboard is touch-responsive, i.e. harder you press the keys, the louder is the sound, and vice-versa.
-It offers four preset settings to adjust the sensitivity of the keyboard: Soft, Medium, Hard and Fixed.
+The keyboard is touch-responsive, i.e., the harder you press the keys, the louder the sound is, and vice-versa.
+It offers four preset settings to adjust the keyboard’s sensitivity: Soft, Medium, Hard and Fixed.

-In case you need a non-sensitive touch, opt for the “Fixed” setting.
-The piano keys are made of plastic and have a glossy- cum-matte finish, that prevents finger slippage in case of excessive moisture.
+If you need a non-sensitive touch, opt for the “Fixed” setting.
+The piano keys are made of plastic and have a glossy- cum-matte finish that prevents finger slippage in excessive moisture.

-The DGX-660 is equipped with a 320×240 LCD screen, which makes it a lot more easier to monitor the keyboard.
+The DGX-660 is equipped with a 320×240 LCD screen, making it a lot easier to monitor the keyboard.
 It lets you easily view the current settings and lyrics of the song.
-There are lots of buttons on the control panel that gives easy access to all the functions.
+There are many buttons on the control panel that gives easy access to all the functions.

-On the control panel, you can locate a knob that adjusts the microphone level according to the environment.
+You can locate a knob that adjusts the microphone level according to the environment on the control panel.
 The Intelligent Acoustic Control lets you adjust the settings to deliver the most balanced sound.

-Equipped with Yamaha’s proprietary Pure CF sound engine, this piano delivers an amazing sound quality.
-This sound engine is the result of Yamaha’s long experience in the piano industry.
+This piano delivers a fantastic sound quality equipped with Yamaha’s proprietary Pure C.F. sound engine.
+This sound engine results from Yamaha’s long experience in the piano industry.

 It faithfully reproduces the tone of Yamaha’s acclaimed CFIIIS 9′ Concert Grand piano that allows for varied dynamics.
-The DGX-660 has two 12cm speakers, plus two 5cm speakers, along with two 6W amplifiers.
+The DGX-660 has two 12cm speakers, two 5cm speakers, and two 6W amplifiers.

-Overall, it delivers an amazing high-quality detailed sound which is truly impressive.
+Overall, it delivers a fantastic high-quality, detailed sound which is truly impressive.

-The DGX-660 has an impressive 554 instrument sound for you to choose from: it includes 10 different piano sounds, 12 Electric Piano sounds, and hundreds of other instrument sound that will leave you spellbound.
+The DGX-660 has an impressive 554 instrument sounds for you to choose from: it includes ten different piano sounds, 12 Electric Piano sounds, and hundreds of other instrument sounds that will leave you spellbound.

 All the sounds are truly amazing and open the room for creativity as they let the pianist experiment with the different sounds.

-With 192-note maximum polyphony, it gives you the ample amount of space to play multiple sounds.
+With 192-note maximum polyphony, it gives you an ample amount of space to play multiple sounds.

 This personalized feature has been talking about the town.
-The DGX-660 offers a dedicated virtual setting wherein you can choose from a variety of pianos and acoustic settings to create your own personalized kinds of performance environment.
+The DGX-660 offers a dedicated virtual setting wherein you can choose from various pianos and acoustic settings to create your personalized performance environment.

-All you have to do is just select the desired piano, and adjust its acoustic settings according to the place you’ll be performing, like in a normal room or a concert hall.
-In the end, just adjust the piano’s position via the virtual piano lid.
+All you have to do is select the desired piano and adjust its acoustic settings according to where you’ll be performing, like in a standard room or a concert hall.
+In the end, adjust the piano’s position via the virtual piano lid.

 Some of the other impressive features include:

-- Style Recommender- Amidst the confusion of finding the right style that will complement the music, this feature comes as a blessing.
-It helps you to easily find the styles that go along with the music.
-All you have to do it, just play a few notes of the song you intend to perform and this feature will specify the list of complimenting styles for you to choose from.
+- Style Recommender: Amidst the confusion of finding the right style to complement the music, this feature comes as a blessing.
+It helps you quickly find the styles that go along with the music.
+All you have to do it, play a few notes of the song you intend to perform, and this feature will specify the list of complimenting styles for you to choose from.

 - Split mode allows you to divide the keyboard into two sections, thereby giving you the option to play two different instrument sounds simultaneously.